8manos/wc-variations-radio-buttons/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.5 =
+* Fix error when using product_page WooCommerce shortcode.
+* Show alert when clicking disabled add to cart button.

 = 1.1.4 =
 * Avoid overwriting of custom add-to-cart button.